links-cosero/swarm_uav_config/README.md

 cd PX4-Autopilot
 make px4_sitl gz_x500
 ```
-On the second one, start the micro-ROS agent:
+On the second one, execute the XRCEAgent as follows:
 ```
-ros2 run micro_ros_agent micro_ros_agent udp4 --port 8888
+MicroXRCEAgent udp4 -p 8888
 ```

 On third one check first the topic list and then check that the vehicle_status publishes something:
 ```
 ros2 topic list